SPICYJO/spicyjo.github.io/_posts/books/2022-10-15-book-review-animal-farm.md

 It is said that each character represents the following historical figure and social class.

 - Jones: Czar Nicholas the Second
-- Animalism: Socialism
+- Animalism: Communism
 - Old Major: Karl Marx and Vladimir Lenin.
-They are well known for establishing the theory of socialism
+They are well known for establishing the theory of communism
 - Snowball: Leon Trotsky.
-He supported idea of world revolution of socialists.
+He supported idea of world revolution of communists.
 He was banished by Stalin.
 - Napoleon: Joseph Stalin.
-He supported idea of revolution of socialists within a localized region.
+He supported idea of revolution of communists within a localized region.
 He dictated Soviet Union.
 - Guard dogs: KGB, security agency for the Soviet Union
 - Boxer and lots of animals: Proletariat
 - Benjamin: Mensheviks or the author himself.